Pompeii is an ancient Roman city located near the coast of the Bay of Naples, Italy.

 Remember the Roman Emperor Nero?
 The one who is known to have played the fiddle when Rome was burning?

-He is known to have maintained a vacation home in Pompeii.
-His second wife Poppaea Sabina was a native of Pompeii.
+He is believed to have maintained a vacation home in Pompeii.
+His second wife, Poppaea Sabina, was a native of Pompeii.

 Poppaea was an ambitious and ruthless woman.
 It is believed that she married Nero’s good friend Otho to get close to Nero.

-Using the proximity to Nero, she became his favorite mistress.
-Using intrigue, she then went on marry Nero and become the Empress of Rome.
+Due to their proximity to Nero, she became his favorite mistress.
+Through intrigue, she married Nero and became the Empress of Rome.

 Visual Story: 13 must-know tips before visiting Pompeii